Financial Aid Services Center

 Types of Financial Aid

-Grants are free money that are awarded to undergraduate students who have high financial need as determined by the FAFSA.
+Grants are free money that are offered to undergraduate students who have high financial need as determined by the FAFSA.
 Western Washington University participates in all state and federal grant programs including the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Washington State Need Grant, Washington State Tuition Waivers, and Institutional Grants.

-Scholarships are awarded on the basis of academic merit, talent, extra-curricular activities and, in some cases, financial need.
+Scholarships are offered on the basis of academic merit, talent, extra-curricular activities and, in some cases, financial need.
 Scholarship information is available in the Scholarship Center, Old Main 285 or students can visit the Scholarship Center website

 Work Study is a form of financial aid which provides employment opportunities on campus and in the local community.
 Your work study job will provide you with a paycheck like any other part-time employment situation.
 While work study earnings are subject to federal income tax like other jobs, they have the benefit of counting as an income exclusion on the FAFSA for the upcoming aid year!

 Work study is offered to students with high financial need.
 Those students who are not offered work study are encouraged to access the Student Employment web page where a variety of non-work study jobs are posted.
 Additional information is available in the Student Employment Center, Old Main 275 or on the Student Employment Center website.